It’s Not Complicated by Donalyn Miller

 I know getting books into kids’ hands isn’t flashy or ground breaking.
 It’s not new.
 We’ve been talking about it forever.
 Unfortunately, we have never successfully provided consistent book access to all children.
 While we scramble to implement one-to-one laptop programs, we never figured out how to get a paperback into every kid’s hand.
 Ensuring that all of our children have access to books 365 days a year may not get you in the local paper or earn you superintendent of the year, but it is one act that communicates you care about what kids really need to succeed personally and academically.

 Who has book access in your community and who doesn’t?

 What role does differential book access play in perpetuating systemic, discriminatory educational and social structures?

 Who does it benefit to deny meaningful literacy opportunities to some children and not others?

 Many of our children live in book deserts without meaningful, consistent access to books at school or home.
-Children in urban and rural communities—disproportionally children from historically marginalized groups—suffer the worst.
+Children in urban and rural communities—disproportionally Indigenous children and children of color—suffer the worst.
 They don’t have consistent, quality access to books at school or home, and the gap between the haves and the have-nots widens every day.

 We also have to consider barriers that prevent all children from access to the books they need and want to read.
 For many of the children we serve, there are tangible obstacles preventing equitable book access.